Home / Tours / China Packages / Beijing / Forbidden City

 Square in front of Gate of Supreme Harmony

 Upon entry, you’ll first be greeted by the five white marble bridges that arch over the Inner Golden Water River.
 This artificial waterway, although an artistic sight in itself, was dug not just for landscape design, but also for essential functions like fire prevention and flood control.
-Prepared to be amazed by the massive Outer Court, which is centered around the three major halls - Hall of Supreme Harmony, Hall of Central Harmony, and Hall of Preserved Harmony - and flanked by the Hall of Literary Glory and Hall of Martial Valor.
-It was the place where the emperors held major ceremonies such as his birthday, enthronement, and wedding, as well as handled the formal state affairs.
+Proceed forward to be amazed by the massive Outer Court, which is centered around the three major halls - Hall of Supreme Harmony, Hall of Central Harmony, and Hall of Preserved Harmony.
+It was the place where the emperor held major ceremonies such as his birthday, enthronement, and wedding, as well as handled the formal state affairs.
 In the core Hall of Supreme Harmony, the largest and highest-grade structure in the Forbidden City, you’ll see the largest, most elaborate and luxurious golden dragon throne, the gilded dragon screen behind it, and the six golden phoebe dragon pillars on both sides, all exuding the overwhelming royal air.

 Tourists in Outer Court